 I hope to continue to add responsibilities to broaden my scope of influence and leave my mark on UnityPoint Health and our community.

-I don’t know if that means becoming a CEO or something else.
+I don’t know if that means becoming a chief executive officer (CEO) or something else.
 The job I have right now didn’t exist five years ago, so I know that my future is always an open book.

 Any last bits of advice?